paulgribble/GribbleLab/faq.md

 a person.
 My outlook is to try to always assume people have good intentions, and to be welcoming, supportive, and generous in my approach.
 I hope we can all adopt this outlook together.

+I want our lab to be a collaborative environment in which we can all feel safe to pursue ambitious scientific projects, together.
+We all bring unique skillsets and experience and I want us all to feel able to work together and draw upon each other's strengths to pursue our scientific goals and solve problems.
+Please take advantage of the rich scientific environment that is available within our lab and more broadly, across all of the labs in the Brain and Mind Institute.
+We are really fortunate to be located in such a stimulating and diverse scientific environment.

 I am not a perfect person and I make mistakes.
 If something is bothering you about something I have done or said, or not done or not